How much does child care cost?

-The cost of child care for your family will depend on:
+The cost of child care for your family depends on:

-- how many days a week your child needs care
+- how many days a week you use child care

-- the number of children you have in care
+- how many children you have in care

 - whether you can get government assistance with child care costs.